coreruleset/phpbb-rule-exclusions-plugin/README.md

 flat-forum bulletin board software solution, so it can be run flawlessly togather with OWASP ModSecurity Core Rule Set (CRS).

-## Prerequisities

- * CRS version 4.0 or newer (or see "Preparation for older installations" below)

 ## Installation

 For full and up to date instructions for the different available plugin